sandboxie-plus/sandboxie-docs/Content/ProgramsView.md

 *   Click the right mouse button anywhere on the row.

-*   Select (highlight) the row using the mouse or keyboard, then press Shift+F10\.
+*   Select (highlight) the row using the mouse or keyboard, then press Shift+F10.

 *   Select (highlight) the row using the mouse or keyboard, then use the [View Menu -> Context Menu](ViewMenu.md#context-menu) command.

 For a sandbox row, the context menu displayed is the same as [Sandbox Menu -> Sandbox Sub-Menu](SandboxMenu.md#sandbox-sub-menu).
 See there for a full description.

-For a program row, the context menu offerrs these commands:
+For a program row, the context menu offerrs the following commands:

 *   The _Terminate Program_ command terminates the program.